3.30.005 Organization.

 - 5. All required fees or penalties are listed in the Enforcement Fee and Penalty Schedule adopted by Council.
 Fees or penalties may be updated annually or on an as-needed basis.
 The approved Enforcement Fee and Penalty Schedule is available at the Development Services Center and on Portland Permitting & Development’s web site.

-- 6. When a property meets the conditions for charging any fee or penalty for noncompliance, the Director will file a statement with the Revenue Division identifying the property, the amount of the fee or penalty, and the date upon which the charge should be assessed.
-The Revenue Division must notify the property owner of the amount of the assessed fees and penalties and add a 10 percent Revenue Division charge.
-The Revenue Division will record the total amount as a lien in the Docket of City Liens.
-The Revenue Division will maintain the lien record until the lien and all associated interest and costs are paid in full and the Director certifies that all violations listed in the original or subsequent notice of violation have been corrected.
+- 6. When a property meets the conditions for charging any fee or penalty for noncompliance, the revenue service and program of the City Administrator will file a statement identifying the property, the amount of the fee or penalty, and the date upon which the charge should be assessed.
+The revenue service and program of the City Administrator will notify the property owner of the amount of the assessed fees and penalties and add a 10 percent charge.
+The revenue service and program of the City Administrator will record the total amount as a lien in the Docket of City Liens.
+The revenue service and program of the City Administrator will maintain the lien record until the lien and all associated interest and costs are paid in full and the City Administrator certifies that all violations listed in the original or subsequent notice of violation have been corrected.

-- 7. Providing for administrative procedures as set forth in Subsections 29.70.010 C. through E.
+- 7. Providing for administrative procedures as set forth in Portland City Code Subsections 29.70.010 C. through E.

-- A. The Director may adopt and administer administrative rules appropriate to perform the duties set forth in Section 3.30.010.
-Such administrative rules will be adopted according to the procedures in this Section.
+The City Administrator may adopt and administer administrative rules appropriate to perform the duties set forth in this Chapter.

 3.30.050 Special Jurisdiction.